MeganaD/meganad.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: about me
-subtitle: Hi~ I'm meganad
 ---

-MeganaD's blog for coding study.
+## mega's blog for coding study and others.